-Similarly to other West African countries, temperature observations indicate that Republic of The Gambia has experienced a considerable increase in temperature in recent years.
-An analysis of climate data from 1970 to 2015 [8] shows an average rise of more than 1°C.
+Similarly to other southern african countries, temperature observations indicate that Namibia has experienced a considerable increase in temperature over recent years.
+An analysis of climate data from 1970 to 2015 [8] (see figures) shows an average rise of circa 1.5°C.